Canon 1D X Mark II vs 5D Mark III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the 5D Mark III have been discontinued, but can regularly be found used on eBay.
+Both the 1DX Mark II and the 5D Mark III have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the 1DX Mark II was followed by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1DX Mark II and 5D Mark III can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Canon 5D Mark III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Canon 5D Mark III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X Mark II: